-I have over 30 years experience as a specialist in personal injury claims for people who have been severely injured.
+I have over 30 years experience as a specialist in personal injury claims for people who have been severely injured and criminal injury claims.
 Their injuries include brain injuries, spinal cord injuries, fatal accidents and industrial diseases.
 I am regularly involved in cases in the High Court, Court of Appeal, Coroners inquests, and Criminal Injuries Compensation Tribunals.

 I have represented many individuals injured in high profile incidents such as the Marchioness Disaster, the Soho Pub Bombings, and the London Transport attacks.
 My work has involved helping people who have been in accidents throughout the world.
 These claims are called “cross-border” claims and this makes them more complex.
 I find this particularly interesting and I have become expert in helping people who have been injured abroad.
 I have acted as a Deputy for my clients to help when they cannot manage their own affairs.